unikort/telegram-web-keycloak-authenticator/README.md

 * After deployment and configuration, you can go to the page http://keycloak.localhost/realms/demo/account/

-* You will see an authorization page that should have an authorization button via Telegram.
+* You will see login page that should have login button via Telegram.

 ![Login page](./docs/login-page.png)